-- If any person who has responsibility for a child under the age of 16 intentionally or recklessly - - (a) causes any harm to that child; - (b) exposes the child to a risk of harm; or - (c) neglects the child in a manner likely to cause the child harm, the person shall be guilty of an offence and liable to imprisonment for a term of 10 years and to a fine.
+- (1) If any person who has responsibility for a child under the age of 16 intentionally or recklessly - (a) causes any harm to that child; - (b) exposes the child to a risk of harm; or - (c) neglects the child in a manner likely to cause the child harm, the person shall be guilty of an offence and liable to imprisonment for a term of 10 years and to a fine.

-- (2) For the purposes of this Article - (a) a person with responsibility for a child shall be deemed to have neglected the child in a manner likely to cause the child harm if he or she has failed to provide, or procure the provision of, adequate food, clothing, medical aid or lodging for the child; and - (b) where it is proved that the death of a child under the age of 3 years was caused by suffocation (other than as a result of disease or the presence of a foreign body in that child's throat or air passages) while that child was in bed with some other person over the age of 16 years who went to bed under the influence of intoxicating liquor or drugs, that other person shall be deemed to have neglected the child in a manner likely to cause the child harm.
+- (2) For the purposes of this Article - (a) a person with responsibility for a child shall be deemed to have neglected the child in a manner likely to cause the child harm if he or she has failed to

-- (3) A person may be convicted of an offence under this Article notwithstanding - (a) that harm or the likelihood of harm was obviated by the action of another person; or - (b) that the child in question has died. - (4) If, on the trial of any person on a charge of infanticide or manslaughter of a child under the age of 16 for whom he or she had responsibility, the court or the jury as the case may be, is of the opinion that the person was not guilty of the offence charged but was guilty of an offence under this Article, the person may be found guilty of such an offence and shall be liable to be sentenced accordingly. - (5) Nothing in this Article shall be construed as affecting the right of any parent, teacher or other person having the lawful control or charge of a child to administer punishment to the child. - (6) For the purposes of this Article - (a) any person who has parental responsibility for a child or is otherwise legally liable to maintain a child; and - (b) any person who has care of a child, shall be presumed to have responsibility for the child.
+- provide, or procure the provision of, adequate food, clothing, medical aid or lodging for the child; and - (b) where it is proved that the death of a child under the age of 3 years was caused by suffocation (other than as a result of disease or the presence of a foreign body in that child's throat or air passages) while that child was in bed with some other person over the age of 16 years who went to bed under the influence of intoxicating liquor or drugs, that other person shall be deemed to have neglected the child in a manner likely to cause the child harm. - (3) A person may be convicted of an offence under this Article notwithstanding - (a) that harm or the likelihood of harm was obviated by the action of another person; or - (b) that the child in question has died. - (4) If, on the trial of any person on a charge of infanticide or manslaughter of a child under the age of 16 for whom he or she had responsibility, the court or the jury as the case may be, is of the opinion that the person was not guilty of the offence charged but was guilty of an offence under this Article, the person may be found guilty of such an offence and shall be liable to be sentenced accordingly. - (5) 24 - (6) For the purposes of this Article - (a) any person who has parental responsibility for a child or is otherwise legally liable to maintain a child; and - (b) any person who has care of a child, shall be presumed to have responsibility for the child.